 Token minting is the technical process of creating new tokens on the Solana blockchain.
 Understanding how minting works helps you make informed decisions when creating your token, especially regarding supply control and authority management.

-When you create a Solana token, you're interacting with the SPL Token Program, which is the standard on-chain program that defines how tokens work on Solana.
+When you create a Solana token, you're interacting with the SPL Token Program - the standard on-chain program that defines how tokens work on Solana.
 This program handles all token operations, including minting, transfers, and authority management.

 What is Token Minting on Solana?